RADIOCARBON DENDROCHRONOLOGY, ISOTOPE DENDROCLIMATOLOGY AND CONSERVATION OF MONUMENTAL ANGIOSPERM TREES OF THE WORLD

 Fig. 7.
 The wych elm of Sadova.

-Actions 1.3.1.
+Activities 1.3.1.
 Measuring 40 trees, 1.3.2.
-Collecting samples of 4 trees, 1.3.3.
-Pretreatment (20 segments) and 1.3.4.
-AMS radiocarbon dating (20 segments).
+Sample collection from 4 trees, 1.3.3.
+Pretreatment of samples (20 sample segments) and 1.3.4.
+AMS radiocarbon dating (20 sample segments).

 Objective 1.4.
 Dissemination of results.

-In 2021, we published 4 scientific papers, all in ISI journals, out of which 2 are in the so-called red zone, according to the CNCS classification system.
-All papers mention that „The research was funded by the Romanian Ministry of Education CNCS-UEFISCDI under grant PN-III-P4-ID-PCE-2020-2567, No. 145/2021.”
+In 2021, we published 4 scientific articles, all in ISI journals, out of which 2 are within the so-called 'red zone' according to the CNCS classification.
+All these articles mention that 'The research was funded by the Romanian Ministry of Education CNCS-UEFISCDI under grant PN-III-P4-ID-PCE-2020-2567, No. 145/2021.'
+The 4 published articles are as follows:

 Conclusions